rzayn19/aksngnix/README.md

-Deploy Springboot Microservices into AKS cluster using Helm and Azure Pipelines: Used helm charts to pack java web app, push to ACR and Pull to AKS Cluster.
-Upstream Pod using helm charts.
+Deploy Sample NGNIX Html Application into AKS Cluster using Ansible and Jenkins Build: Used Jenkins Stages to Build Docker image, Push to ACR , Pull from ACR, Deploy to AKS Cluster and Ansible Playbook with K8s Core Module to deploy application into AKS Cluster.
-Tasks: Helm Install & Helm Upgrade, Azure CI/CD